bricelavie/CTheme/README.md

 ![alt text](https://github.com/bricelavie/CTheme/blob/master/CTheme.PNG)

 ## Note
-This theme is only configured for the C language.
+This theme is only configured for the C and C++ language.
 I will update it to other languages if this gets support.